 - Range Passes

 All of these items play a part in picking the best pistol bag for you.
 After using our pistol range bag for a long period of time, I’ve noticed that these particular items tend to take up more room than I originally realized.

-It sounds silly, but it matters what gun(s) you plan to carry in your pistol bag.
-If you’re shooting a full size 1911, it will take up a more considerable amount of room in your range bag compared to a compact Glock.
+It sounds silly, but it matters what gun(s) you plan to carry in your handgun case.
+If you’re shooting a full size 1911, it will take up a more considerable amount of room in your gun bag than a compact Glock.

-So you may want to consider purchasing or taking a larger pistol bag with you to accommodate the larger gun and additional gear.
+So you may want to consider purchasing or taking a large pistol bag with you to accommodate the larger gun and additional gear.

-Also, the number of magazines you plan to carry to the range is something to take into consideration.
+Also, the number of magazines you plan to carry to the range is considered.
 The more magazines you plan to carry, the more room you will need.
-If you are like me and don’t mind just throwing your magazines in a pocket, then this isn’t as big of a deal.
+If you are like me and don’t mind just throwing your magazines in a pocket, this isn’t as big of a deal.

 Pretty obvious, but you wouldn’t believe how many people forget how much space a box of ammo takes up.
-If you’re running multiple pistol calibers then the amount of ammo you will be carrying will increase.
+If you’re running multiple handgun calibers, then the amount of ammo you will be carrying will increase.